The History of The Haggadah for Jewish Americans

 — Jay Berkowitz

-The quality of the printing and the content of the Haggadah have stood the test of time as it has been in print for over 40 years.
+The quality of the printing and the content of the Haggadah have stood the test of time as it has been in print for over 60 years.
 This Haggadah was originally distributed (over 500,000 copies) with Chase & Sanborn Coffee as a premium.
 In most recent years, it has been sold to small Judaic stores, who specialize in the sale of religious objects pertinent to the Jewish faith.
-Since the Haggadah is used in conjunction with a group setting, it is sold in a ten (10) book, shrink wrapped package.
+Since the Haggadah is used in conjunction with a group setting, it is sold as a pack of 10 books.

-This Haggadah has universal appeal.
 It preserves the traditional Passover Haggadah, deeply rooted in Jewish custom, by presenting the Seder ceremony in the authentic Hebrew language.
-In addition, its modern approach of utilizing transliterated Hebrew and English instructions benefits the "Americanized Jew" who may not be as experienced in the technique of the Seder but wants to fully participate in order to experience his "Jewishness".
-"Haggadah for the American Family"successfully promotes the safekeeping of traditional customs while inviting newcomers to fully experience the Passover Seder ritual.
+In addition, its modern approach of utilizing transliterated Hebrew and English instructions benefits the “Americanized Jew” who may not be as experienced in the technique of the Seder but wants to fully participate in order to experience his “Jewishness”.
+“Haggadah for the American Family” successfully promotes the safekeeping of traditional customs while inviting newcomers to fully experience the Passover Seder ritual.

 This Year's Seder is Fast Approaching